 Crowley’s background in ceremonial magic really starts with his introduction to the Golden Dawn society.
 Crowley was eventually drummed out of that organization.
 It was inevitable Crowley would get control of his own secret society at some point, although he continued to pick up degrees in as many magical societies as possible.
 It should be noted he was a devoted 33rd degree Freemason.

-The OTO Crowley eventually took over began in Germany and he seems to have been a double agent pretending to support Germany while actually working for MI6.
+The OTO Crowley eventually took over began in Germany as a revival of the Illuminati, and Crowley seems to have been a double agent pretending to support Germany while actually working for MI6.
 At some point, Crowley crossed the line by claiming magic powers that didn’t exist, possibly as an intelligence operation, as this sort of hoodwink seems to be standard operating procedure for setting up mystics supervised by counterintelligence.

 I imagine an intelligence connection could have begun soon after Crowley went to India to study meditation and yoga.
 After they conquered India, England moved swiftly to leverage control over established religions, something easily accomplished by offering a few crumbs of assistance.

 After establishing himself as a yoga master, Crowley got married and moved to Egypt, where he made telepathic contact with the Egyptian god of magic, Thoth.
 I could take this seriously if Crowley’s career at this point was just recognized as an author of “science fiction,” but I’m afraid he intended his disciples to believe he routinely opened doors to other dimensions of time and space with the help of drugs and forbidden sex.
 The Process Church and Weathermen deployed those same tools to condition their mental slaves.